International House, Melbourne

-International House the second-largest residential college of the University of Melbourne.
+International House is a landmark institution within the University of Melbourne.
+Opened in 1957, it was the first International House in Australia and the first co-educational hall of residence at the University.
 Situated at 241 Royal Parade in Parkville, it provides co-educational accommodation to 350 undergraduate and graduate students who are attending the university and nearby tertiary institutions.

-International House was opened in 1957 and is still owned by the university.
-It was the first International House in Australia.
+Still owned and operated by the University today, it maintains a direct link to the institution's academic mission.
+The House is a dedicated, scholar-focused community that emphasizes holistic development through pastoral care and peer mentoring, upholding a legacy of inclusion and global citizenship that has defined it for nearly 70 years.

 History

 Colombo Plan

 Shortly after the end of World War II, the Australian government invited university students from countries in South and Southeast Asia to study in Australia as part of an aid program called the Colombo Plan.
 Many of these students came to the University of Melbourne.

 Various groups within and outside the University of Melbourne aimed to make these students feel welcome and assist them in forming friendships with Australian students.
 At the same time, racial misconceptions and general racism were common in the university.

 Fundraising and establishment

-The model for this new residential college was inspired by the International Houses Worldwide Movement and by International Houses that were already operating successfully in Europe and the United States.
+The model for this new hall of residence was inspired by the International Houses Worldwide Movement and by International Houses that were already operating successfully in Europe and the United States.
 This marked the first such venture in Australia.

 Fundraising by the student community and various community and women's groups began in the early 1950s and enjoyed wide community support.
 The Rotary Club of Melbourne was involved in establishing International House.
 This involvement has continued to the present.

 The original site for International House, at 231–241 Royal Parade, was purchased in September 1953 for £13,500.
 Situated separately from the University campus and its ‘College Crescent’ of residential colleges, International House provided residents with the opportunity to spend more time 'at home' than at the university.

-The college began its first intake in 1957, welcoming forty-two men from Australia and overseas as an independent, multicultural, self-supporting residential hall owned and operated by the University of Melbourne.
+The hall began its first intake in 1957, welcoming forty-two men from Australia and overseas as an independent, multicultural, self-supporting residential hall owned and operated by the University of Melbourne.
 It was officially opened on 24 May 1958 by the Prime Minister of Australia, Sir Robert Menzies.